Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

                              [--username USERNAME] [--warning WARN]

 Monitors Java heap and non-heap memory usage of a Keycloak server via its HTTP API.
-Alerts when memory usage exceeds the configured thresholds.
+Alerts when memory usage exceeds the configured thresholds, and if the server does not report memory information to the account the check authenticates with, which Keycloak grants only to an account holding the "manage-realm" role in its administration realm.
 Tested with Keycloak 17 and later.

 options:
   -h, --help            show this help message and exit